dorna-robotics/dorna/README.md

 ```

 **GitHub**
-To install the Python package from github, you need to clone the repository first.
+To install the Python package from GitHub, you need to clone the repository first.
 ```bash
 git clone https://github.com/dorna-robotics/dorna.git
 ```